chelsea-codes/chelsea-sunrise/source/index.md

 ## Beyond Developer

 I’m a to-do list fanatic, a reader, a [puzzler](./puzzling), and my lifelong hobby is exploring new hobbies.
-I also find joy in observing the uniqueness of [nature](./gallery), petting my dog Duke, and watching Twitch streams of nostalgic video games with my wonderful husband Adam.
+I also find joy in observing the weirdness of nature, petting my dog Duke, and watching Twitch streams of nostalgic video games with my wonderful husband Adam.

 Checkout some things I’m [currently up to](./currently) and feel free to [contact me](./contact) - even if it’s just to say hello!